ADHD Workplace Accommodations and Strategies

 - Manager/coworkers to provide a 5 to 10 minute warning when switching of focus required.

-- When possible, plan ahead r the time and resources for work to be reviewed for details with managers or co-worker.
+- When possible, plan ahead for adequate time and resources for your work to be reviewed by managers or co-workers.

 - Intrusive thoughts or ideas written down so they do not intrude on attention to task.

 - Flex-time to facilitate some less-distracting time at work – for example, beginning work an hour early.

 - Working at home part-time – reports and detail work may be easier to compete while uninterrupted at home.

 - Noise cancelling headsets or white noise machines.